nitrogen-lang/nitrogen/docs/language.md

 #### Integers

-Integers are implemented using Go's int64 type which means all ints are 64 bits.
+Integers are implemented using Go's int64 type which means all ints are signed and 64 bits long.
 Integers can be declared using decimal, octal, or hexadecimal notation.
 Here's a few examples:

 ```
 45    // Decimal